 3. Clayster – 3x

 It seems like championship victories are like busses for James ‘Clayster’ Eubanks.
-He waited 1,400 days for a major tournament victory, but two Call of Duty World Championships have arrived back-to-back for the fan-favorite, cementing his legacy as one of the game’s true greats.
+He waited 1,400 days for a major tournament victory, but two Call of Duty World Championships arrived back-to-back for the fan-favorite, cementing his legacy as one of the game’s true greats.

 4. ACHES – 2x